jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _You see, programmers tend to be arrogant, self-absorbed introverts.
 We didn’t get into this business because we like people._ ― Robert C. Martin

 _Programming is a social activity._ ― Robert C. Martin

+_We might even invent laws for series or formula in an arbitrary manner, and set the engine to work upon them, and thus deduce numerical results which we might not otherwise have thought of obtaining; but this would hardly perhaps in any instance be productive of any great practical utility, or calculated to rank higher than as a philosophical amusement._ — Ada Lovelace

 _Induction makes you feel guilty for getting something out of nothing ... but it is one of the greatest ideas of civilization._ — Herbert Wilf